-The next CBWG online meeting will be on Thursday 24th September @ 3pm, at which Dawn Butler MP, Former Shadow Secretary of State for Women and Equalities will be the Special Guest speaker.
-The theme of the event will be “Why and how Black Lives Matter is important to me”.
+The last CBWG online meeting took place on Thursday 24th September @ 3pm, at which Dawn Butler MP, Former Shadow Secretary of State for Women and Equalities was the Special Guest speaker.
+The theme of the event was “Why and how Black Lives Matter is important to me”.
 Information on the meeting can be seen on Essentials here:

 SOCIAL media has had reports of members and supporters of Britain First, a far right organisation founded by former BNP members, going to a hotel in Camden where homeless people are now being accommodated to keep them safe from coronavirus and try to set them on the road to permanent housing.

 They turned up at the hotel with the mistaken belief that it was being used to house asylum seekers.

 As a trade union Camden Unison has long campaigned against fascism and racism.

 The recent Black Lives Matter movement has highlighted racism in society and we fully support that movement, campaigning for an end to institutional racism as well as challenging racist activities.

 Organisations like Britain First try to capitalise on the scapegoating climate created by politicians like Boris Johnson and Donald Trump.

 These politicians spend their time trying to persuade us to blame Black or Muslim people for the problems in society from unemployment to homelessness rather than blaming them, the real creators of austerity.